-To evaluate the possible improvements of CWA, we have fused data from three infrared sensors of type Sharp GP2D02 and two Polaroid 6500 series ultrasonic sensors.
+To evaluate the practical applicability of CWA, we have applied the algorithm to data from three infrared sensors of type Sharp GP2D02 and two Polaroid 6500 series ultrasonic sensors.

 The infrared sensors are designed for measuring distances within the range of 10-80cm.
 They show problematic behavior when there is no object within detection range which is as far as about 110 cm.
 In this case the returned data is unreliable and may correspond to arbitrary measurements within the range.
-To detect such erroneous measurements a filtering algorithm was applied, that considers four subsequent measurements of a sensor and determines that there is no object within range if the jitter of these measurements is larger than a particular threshold.
+To detect such erroneous measurements a filtering algorithm was applied locally at each sensor.
+The filter considers four subsequent measurements of a sensor and determines that there is no object within range if the jitter of these measurements is larger than a particular threshold.